 Can a Workplace Have an Attitude Problem?
-The Impact of Workplaces on Employee Attitudes and Organizational Performance
+Workplace Effects on Employee Attitudes and Organizational Performance

 Coauthor(s): Ann Bartel, Richard Freeman, Morris Kleiner.

 Bartel, Ann, Richard Freeman, Casey Ichniowski, and Morris Kleiner.
 "Can a Workplace Have an Attitude Problem?
-The Impact of Workplaces on Employee Attitudes and Organizational Performance."
-NBER Working Paper 9987, National Bureau of Economic Research, September 2003.
+Workplace Effects on Employee Attitudes and Organizational Performance."
+Labour Economics 18 (2011): 411-423.